An in-depth look at this medical topic, providing essential context for patients and caregivers.

 Frequently Asked Questions (FAQ)

-Can I still have children generally?
+Can I have children afterward?